-13 Technical Strategy
+14 Technical Strategy

-- There will be regular discussions and audits of the safety and security of Academy technical systems through the weekly IT management meetings. - Servers, wireless systems and cabling are securely located and physical access restricted. - All users have clearly defined access rights to Academy technical systems and devices. - All users (at KS2 and above) will be provided with a username and secure password.
-Users are responsible for the security of their username and password. - Internet access is filtered for all users.
+- 14.1 There will be regular discussions and audits of the safety and security of Academy technical systems through the weekly IT management meetings. - 14.2 Servers, wireless systems and cabling are securely located and physical access restricted. - 14.3 All users have clearly defined access rights to Academy technical systems and devices. - 14.4 All users (in some primary contexts a shared log in is used initially) will be provided with a username and secure password.
+Users are responsible for the security of their username and password. - 14.5 Internet access is filtered for all users.
 Illegal content (e.g. child abuse images) is filtered by the broadband or filtering provider.
 The Trust will also establish appropriate levels of filtering to ensure students are safe from terrorist and extremist material.
-Content lists are regularly updated and internet use is logged and monitored. - The Trust uses an intelligent system to monitor internet usage which responds to patterns of behaviour and intelligently scans pages for inappropriate content. - Staff and students can request for filters to be taken off specific sites, where technical staff will assess suitability and escalate to senior staff if needed. - The Trust has enhanced/differentiated user-level filtering with different restrictions for user groups, e.g. staff, boarders etc. - Federation technical staff regularly monitor and record the activity of users on the Trust's technical systems and users are made aware of this in HR5 ICT Acceptable Use Policy. - Monitoring systems are in place to protect the servers, firewalls, routers, wireless systems, work stations, mobile devices, etc. from accidental or malicious attempts which might threaten the security of the Trust's systems and data.
-These are tested regularly.
-The Trust infrastructure and individual workstations are protected by up-to-date anti-virus software. - An agreed procedure is in place for the provision of temporary access of "guests" (e.g. trainee teachers, supply teachers, visitors) onto the Academy systems. - Staff and students are restricted from downloading executable files and installing programmes on school devices.
+Content lists are regularly updated and internet use is logged and monitored. - 14.6 The Trust uses an intelligent system to monitor internet usage which responds to patterns of behaviour and intelligently scans pages for inappropriate content. - 14.7 Staff and students can request for filters to be taken off specific sites, where technical staff will assess suitability and escalate to senior staff if needed. - 14.8 The Trust has enhanced/differentiated user-level filtering with different restrictions for user groups, e.g. staff, boarders etc. - 14.9 Federation technical staff regularly monitor and record the activity of users on the Trust's technical systems and users are made aware of this in HR5 ICT Acceptable Use Policy.